“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 Charles stopped the car and tried to put a hand on her shoulder.
 "I'm so sorry," he said.
 "That kind of thing...it's so awful I just can't even bear to think about it."

 "Yeah, it's hard to think about," said Angela.
 Then she looked at him.
 "But it's easy to do, right?
 Easy, because you don't think about it when you do it.
 Not even when you're planning it, like now?"

 Charles looked at her, bewildered.
 "What the hell are you talking about?"

 “You pick up a woman walking alone.
 You make conversation and find out where she's going, how many people are in the house, how many kids she has.
 Everything you want to know.”

 “Grandmother, what big eyes you have!”

 "And then there's these."
 She took the little red pill bottle out of the glove compartment and shook it.
 "Tell me, have you had that for more than four hours?"
 She indicated his lap.
 "Because if you have you should call a doctor."

-“And the gloves, and the rope, and the folding knife in the glove box, those all for your 'date' too?"
-Angela smiled, showing all her teeth.
+“And the gloves, and the rope, and the folding knife in the glove box?
+Those all for your 'date' too?"

 "They're useful things to have around.
 Look, I understand that with all that you've been through it'd be hard to trust people, but I promise I was just offering you a ride because of the rain, nothing sinister about it.
 I wouldn't lay a finger on you or your daughter."
 He paused.
 "In fact, I'm gay."